The job of a music production writer entails creating music for sale or music that is licensed to a Production Music Library.

 Production music should not be repetitive or looped even though it sounds like that on TV.
 This is because the editors have to make the track work to picture to suit their needs.

-As you produce your music, have 15 seconds, 30 seconds and 1-minute edits along with a couple of loops that could be added into the track to keep it interesting and provide useful change-ups for the editor.
+As you produce your music, have 15 seconds, 30 seconds, and 1-minute edits along with a couple of loops that could be added to the track to keep it interesting and provide useful change-ups for the editor.

 Believe in Yourself

 Believe in yourself and in your ability to create great sounding tracks

 Writing production music is as important as scriptwriting, editing, or acting.
 Therefore, you have to master the art of film scoring if you want to have a successful career.

 Believe in yourself and in your ability to create great-sounding tracks.
 With this, you will have no trouble telling your clients that you are worth a certain amount and that they are getting an excellent value for their money.